 A lot of people ask me, “Oba, Andrew, you write all these things about Steinbach, but just what is it really like?”
 Well, why don’t you come find out for yourself?
 It’s a fabulous place.
 Really.
 Plus, it’s summer!
 Time to Menno-it-up in southern Manitoba!

 Where to Eat: This is the first thing everyone wants to know and also the main reason to come to the Hanover Municipality.
 You’ll have to ask others for recommendations in the Winkler area, but if you’re in Steinbach and you’re looking for authentic Russian Mennonite treats such as vereneki, kielke, formavorscht, and borscht try MJ’s Kafe, conveniently located right across from the MCC Store on Main Street, or the Livery Barn Restaurant at the MHV.
 Actually….try both.
-There’s also great Mexican Mennonite empanadas at El Vecino.
+There’s also great Paraguayan Mennonite empanadas at El Vecino.
 Of course, man cannot live on schmaunt fat and borscht alone, which is why I often to go Viet House for their addictive rare beef pho.
 I know I lose Menno points for that, but the food is so good I don’t care.

 What to See and Do (Winnipeg): There are actually a few Mennonite-related things to see in Winnipeg.
 First, stop by at the Mennonite Heritage Centre Gallery on the campus of the Canadian Mennonite University.
 (Look out for hipsters).
 Then, head across town to North Kildonan, the heart of Winnipeg’s Mennonite population.
 On the corner of Henderson and Edison (not very Menno sounding names, I know), you’ll find a monument to Mennonite settlers in the area.